NERSC/sc23-dl-tutorial/README.md

 sbatch -N 1 submit_pm.sh --config=bs64_opt
 ```

-You can also go ahead and submit jobs that will use 4 nodes and 16 nodes, respectively:
+You can also go ahead and submit jobs that will use 4 nodes and 16 nodes, with respective
+batch sizes of 256 and 1024:
 ```
-# Submit 4 nodes, 16 GPUs, global batch size 256
 sbatch -N 4 submit_pm.sh --config=bs256_opt
-# Submit 16 nodes, 64 GPUs, global batch size 1024
 sbatch -N 16 submit_pm.sh --config=bs1024_opt
 ```